The Town of Southbury

-Southbury, surrounded by the rolling hills of Central Connecticut, is comprised of rural countryside, charming suburban neighborhoods, and districts rich in the history of America's heritage.
+Surrounded by the rolling hills of Central Connecticut, Southbury is comprised of rural countryside, charming suburban neighborhoods, and districts rich in the history of America's heritage.

 It is a unique area of charming New England lifestyles, public squares and town meetings.
-The town has three beautiful parks, including Southford Falls, and the 604 acre Kettletown Park with it's falls, hiking trails, wading beach and small boat launch onto a wide senic lake.
-From Southbury, you're not far from the many State Parks and attractions of Connecticut.
+The town has three beautiful parks, including Southford Falls, and the 604-acre Kettletown Park with its falls, hiking trails, wading beach, and small boat launch onto a wide scenic lake.

-In 2009 Southbury was noted for it's dedication to preserving it's historical heritage and has been named a Preserve America community by the federal government.
-In a letter from the First Lady, Michelle Obama she states, "Your community holds a treasured place in the American story, and it is through your vision and dedication that our history will be upheld and our future will be renewed."
+In 2009 Southbury was noted for its dedication to preserving its historical heritage and has been named a Preserve America community by the federal government.
+In a letter from First Lady, Michelle Obama, she states, "Your community holds a treasured place in the American story, and it is through your vision and dedication that our history will be upheld and our future will be renewed."

-Southbury is truly a "green" town with over 15 percent of its land protected by the local land trust, as well as the Audubon Society's Bent of the River preserve, Southbury is rich in natural beauty and wildlife, which we are committed to preserve through sound planning and careful growth, You can even see America's maestic Bald Eagles swooping down at the base of Shepaug Dam to feast on freshly caught fish.
-The area becomes the Eagle's private sushi bar open all winter.
+Southbury is truly a "green" town with over 15 percent of its land protected by the local land trust, as well as the Audubon Society's Bent of the River preserve.
+Southbury is rich in natural beauty and wildlife, which we are committed to preserve through sound planning and careful growth.
+You can even see majestic Bald Eagles swooping down at the base of Shepaug Dam to feast on freshly caught fish.

-We are blessed with an excellent network of highways located off interstate I-84 connecting Southbury to exciting attractions, theater, dining and excellent medical care from Danbury to Hartford.
-Some of the best specialists and hospitals in the country are closely connected to Interstate 84, which also connects to Interstate I-684 for a convenient two-hour drive to Manhattan, the city that never sleeps.
+We are blessed with an excellent network of highways.
+Interstate I-84 connects Southbury to exciting attractions as well as excellent medical care.
+Some of the best specialists and hospitals in the country are not far away.
+I-84 also connects to I-684 for a convenient two-hour drive to Manhattan, the city that never sleeps.

-For traveling convenience, the Southbury Bus leaves daily from Southbury to the Hartford, Danbury and Manhattan.
-And, you can skip the drive to LaGuardia and Kennedy for air travel.
-From Southbury, you're about the same distance to both the Westchester County Airport and Bradley International Airport.
+You can skip the drive to LaGuardia and Kennedy for air travel.
+From Southbury, you're about the same distance to both the Westchester County Airport and Hartford's Bradley International Airport.
 Bradley was named as a top 10 airport by readers of Conde Nast Traveler (2020) and USA Today (2021).

-A little further is Litchfield County, dotted with classic New England covered bridges, scenic bucolic towns, and the picturesque West Cornwall Bridge that spans the Housatonic River.
-Roxbury, just a few minutes away, is a picturesque, historic small town nestled in the northwest hills of Connecticut, and the birthplace of the Green Mountain Boys, three cousins of Revolutionary War fame named Baker, Ethan Allen and Seth Warner.
+Roxbury, just a few minutes away, is a picturesque, historic small town.
+It is the birthplace of the Green Mountain Boys, three cousins of Revolutionary War fame named Baker, Ethan Allen and Seth Warner.